EBoss819/Dashboard-creation-with-client-prediction-for-loans/README.md

 -api.py
 is for the api prediction developpement

--class_client.py
-is the class made for a client with all his features needed for the api

--dashapp.ipynb
+-dashapp.py
-is the dash application (wil be changed as .py in the futur)
+is the dash application

 -Projet7-featuring.ipynb
 is the feature ingeneering from the data from kaggle